 The 8 Characteristics Of A 21st Century Teacher Some call them ‘connected educators’ while other use the phrase ‘digital teacher’ and many prefer the term ’21st century teacher.’
 Whatever terms you use to describe modern teachers, it’s important to know what the terms actually mean.
 There’s a fabulous wiki devoted to just this topic here which houses some incredible bits of information.
-It’s by Andrew Churches who has curated quite a treasure trove of useful information for any teacher looking to outline what he or she actually does as a modern educator.
 See Also: The 10 Skills Modern Teachers Must Have So what are the 8 characteristics of a 21st century teacher?
 So does this mean a 21st century teacher must embody every single one of these characteristics in order to be considered for the lofty and esteemed title?
 Man, that’d be exhausting.
 What you do need to do, though, is be able to pull from experience and be a leader, a collaborator, a communicator at a moment’s notice.
 The key is to be able to figure out how every single one of the new skills and tools works for you.
 What other characteristics would you name?

 Students Speak Up in Class, Silently, via Social Media “When we have class discussions, I don’t really feel the need to speak up or anything,” said one of her students, Justin Lansink, 17.
 “When you type something down, it’s a lot easier to say what I feel.”
 With Twitter and other microblogging platforms, teachers from elementary schools to universities are setting up what is known as a “backchannel” in their classes.
 The real-time digital streams allow students to comment, pose questions (answered either by one another or the teacher) and shed inhibitions about voicing opinions.
-Perhaps most importantly, if they are texting on-task, they are less likely to be texting about something else.
 Nicholas Provenzano, an English teacher at Grosse Pointe South High School, outside Detroit, said that in a class of 30, only about 12 usually carried the conversation, but that eight more might pipe up on a backchannel.
 Skeptics — and at this stage they far outnumber enthusiasts — fear introducing backchannels into classrooms will distract students and teachers, and lead to off-topic, inappropriate or even bullying remarks.
 Photo The 11th graders in Mrs. Mrs.